dafenner/CrowdQCplus/README.md

 `sudo apt-get install gdal-bin proj-bin libgdal-dev libproj-dev`

-first and then again installing rgdal from R with
+first and then again installing rgdal in R with

 `install.packages("rgdal")`.